elastic/apm-agent-java/docs/reference/config-reference-properties-file.md

 #
 # capture_http_client_request_body_size=0

 # If `capture_http_client_request_body_size` is configured, by default the request body will be stored in the `http.request.body.orginal` field.
-# This requires APM-server version 8.18+.
-# For compatibility with older APM-server versions, this option can be set to `true`, which will make the agent store the body in the `labels.http_request_body_content` field instead.
-# Note that in this case only a maximum of 1000 characters are supported.
+This requires APM-server version 8.18+.
+For compatibility with older APM-server versions, this option can be set to `true`, which will make the agent store the body in the `labels.http_request_body_content` field instead.
+Note that in this case only a maximum of 1000 characters are supported.
 #
+# This setting can not be changed at runtime.
+Changes require a restart of the application.
 # Type: Boolean
 # Default value: false
 #